wurstscript/WurstScript/manual.md

 This is especially usefull when iterating through ClassInstances of the same supertype, meaning you don't have to cast the instance to it's proper subtype.

+## Typecasting

+You need typecasting for several reasons.
+One being to save class instances and for example attaching them onto a timer, like done in TimerUtils.wurst This process also needs to be reversed (casting from int to a classtype) But typecasting is also necessary when using subtyping, in order to down- and upcast instances.
+In order to typecast, you use the keyword _castTo_

+### Examples
+	class Test
+		int val

+	init
+		Test t = new Test()
+		int i = t castTo int

+	--

+	class A

+	class B extends A

+	init
+		B b = new B()
+		A a = b castTo a

+## Dynamic dispatch

+Wurst features dynamic dispatching when accessing classinstances.
+What this means is simple: If you have a classinstance of a subclass B, casted into a variable of the superclass A, calling a function with that reference will automatically call the overridden function from the original type.
+It is easier to understand with an example:

+###Example

+	class A
+		function printOut()
+			print("I'm A")

+	class B extends A
+		override function printOut()
+			print("I'm B")

+	init
+		A a = new B()
+		a.printOut()
+		// this will print "I'm B", even though it's a type A variable

+## instanceof

+If you want to typecast a classinstance, remember it can only be cast to an int, or a sub/super- class.
+To ensure correct casting, a typecheck is needed.
+In Wurst you can check the type of a classinstance with the _instanceof_ keyword.

+###Example

+	class A

+	class B extends A

+	init
+		A a = new B()

+		if a instanceof B
+			print("It's a B")

 ## Abstract Classes

 An _abstract_ class is a class, that is declared abstract — it may or may not